aarich/photos-site/README.md

 ## Usage

+- Run `npm install` to install dependencies.
 - Add an `img` directory in the `public` folder.
   - The images should match `IMG_XXXX.JPG`.
 The format can be updated in [`utils.ts`](src/utils/utils.ts).
-  - You can experiment with file sizes but since everything is re-processed to the computer file size for bandwidth saving you don't need to host large image files.
+  - You can experiment with image sizes.
+In most places the image is resized on the server to conserve bandwidth, so whatever size is used will likely be reduced before being displayed anywhere.
   - To save time/space/energy, you can also just put the `img` directory in your webserver root and make sure to not overwrite it when copying output files.
 - Update [`manifest.json`](public/manifest.json)
 - Update [links throughout](https://github.com/aarich/photos-site/search?q=mrarich)